rycus86/githooks/docs/git_hooks_uninstall.md

 ### Synopsis

 Uninstalls the Githooks hooks from the current repository.

-git hooks uninstall [--global]

 If the `--global` flag is given, it executes the uninstallation globally, including the hook templates and all local repositories.

 ```
 git hooks uninstall [flags]